- Poor oral health can contribute to other health problems

 Oral health is important for overall health, so:

-- residents should be aware of the effects of medication can have on their mouth
+- Residents should be aware of the effects of medication that can have an impact on their mouth.

 Failure to take care of teeth leads to health problems including:

 - if residents with diabetes develop gum disease, their diabetes becomes more difficult to control, and the likelihood diabetic complications increases